qoherent/ria-hub-docs/docs/content/.Administration/config-sheet.md

 Values containing `#` or `;` must be quoted using `` ` `` or `"""`.

-**Note:** A full restart is required for Gitea configuration changes to take effect.
+**Note:** A full restart is required for RIA Hub configuration changes to take effect.

 ## Default Configuration (non-`app.ini` configuration)